Quasicrystalline Analogue of the Haldane Model

 $\widetilde{C}_4$ and $\widetilde{\sigma}_d$ obey the relations:

 and are therefore generators of $D_8$, the group of symmetries of an octagon.
-(Note that since $R$ is odd, we have $4\Delta\phi=\pi \: (\text{mod} \, 2\pi)$, and therefore $\widetilde{C}_4^4=-\mathbbm{1}$, not simply $\mathbbm{1}$ as might naively be expected).
+(Note that since $R$ is odd, we have $4\Delta\phi=\pi \: (\text{mod} \, 2\pi)$, and therefore $\widetilde{C}_4^4=-\mathbbm{1}$, not simply $\mathbbm{1}$ as might naively be expected.)
 We can explicitly construct a representation for the symmetry operations as $8\times 8$ matrices which commute with $H_1$.
 This representation decomposes into irreducible representations $2E_1 \oplus 2E_3$.
 Since these are all two-dimensional, all eigenvalues of $H_1$ are doubly degenerate.

 We now show that $H_1$ and $H_2$ have identical eigenspectra, and therefore all eigenvalues of $H_U$ are four-fold degenerate at the $\text{K}$ point.
-We can show that $H_U$ anti-commutes with spatial inversion $P$, that is $PH_UP=-H_U$, which relies on having $R$ odd so that $U_{l+4}=-U_l$.
-This means that the spectrum of $H_U$ is symmetric about 0; if $\mathbf{v}$ is an eigenvector with eigenvalue $\lambda$, then $P\mathbf{v}$ is an eigenvector with eigenvalue $-\lambda$.
-Moreover, since $H_1$ is Hermitian, all eigenvalues are real, so taking the complex conjugate of the equation $H_1\mathbf{v}=\lambda\mathbf{v}$ gives that $\mathbf{v}^*$ is an eigenvector of $H_1^*$ with eigenvalue $\lambda$.
-By construction (that is, the choice of bases), $H_2=-H_1^*$, and so the two prior results imply that $P\mathbf{v}^*$ is an eigenvector of $-H_1^*=H_2$ with eigenvalue $\lambda$.
+Firstly, we note that $\{H_U,\mathcal{P}\}=0$, where $\mathcal{P}$ represents spatial inversion, which relies on having $R$ odd so that $U_{l+4}=-U_l$.
+This means that the spectrum of $H_U$ is symmetric about 0; if $\mathbf{v}$ is an eigenvector with eigenvalue $\lambda$, then $\mathcal{P}\mathbf{v}$ is an eigenvector with eigenvalue $-\lambda$.
+Secondly, since $H_1$ is Hermitian, all eigenvalues are real, so taking the complex conjugate of the equation $H_1\mathbf{v}=\lambda\mathbf{v}$ gives that $\mathbf{v}^*$ is an eigenvector of $H_1^*$ with eigenvalue $\lambda$.
+By construction (that is, the choice of bases), $H_2=-H_1^*$, and so the two prior results imply that $\mathcal{P}\mathbf{v}^*$ is an eigenvector of $-H_1^*=H_2$ with eigenvalue $\lambda$.
 Therefore, all eigenvalues of $H_1$ have a degenerate partner in $H_2$, doubling the degeneracy of the $H_1$ eigenvalues.
 This proves that the coincident Dirac point we find in the bandstructure of $H_U$ is truly protected by the symmetries of the system, rather than being accidental.
 We note that similar symmetry-protected Dirac points are also found in quasicrystalline $30^{\circ}$ twisted bilayer graphene \cite{ahn_dirac_2018,yu_dodecagonal_2019,moon_quasicrystalline_2019,crosse_quasicrystalline_2021}.